vankizmann/pico-js/docs/files/utility/arr.md

-# pi.Arr Class
+# Arr Class

-A lightweight utility class for working with arrays.
+A utility class for working with arrays.

 ```js
 import { Arr } from "@kizmann/pico-js";